-Jacqueline Kennedy, wife of the 35th President of the United States, John F. Kennedy, testifies to the power of good hair and a deft hairdresser.
-Be that as it may, opening a hairdressing salon requires more than scissor skills.
+Jacqueline Kennedy, wife of the 35th President of the United States, John F. Kennedy, testifies to the power of good hair and a skilled hairdresser.
+Be that as it may, opening a hairdressing salon requires more than just scissor skills.
 Opening any new business is a daunting task.
 It involves planning, preparation and yet more planning.
 Of course, the rewards may well be worth it.
 If you would like to open a hairdressing salon but are unsure what legal issues you need to consider before the doors open, this article offers some practical advice to guide you.

 1. Business Structures for a Hairdressing Salon